synopsis8/dockerfiles/amule/README.md

 - Then point your browser to http://libreelec-host:4711
-- or if you have aMule installed on your PC and prefer to use the amulegui instead, call amulegui on your PC, and connect your lireelect-host on port 4712.
+- or if you have aMule installed on your PC and prefer to use the amulegui instead, call amulegui on your PC, and connect your libreelec-host on port 4712.

 <u>Note:</u>
 You can run this command as many times you want, but remember one thing: the amule.sh script within the image will check for the presence of a amule.conf file beforehand.
 If a amule.conf files does already exist (because you imported one old configuration), it will not get overwritten, therefore: the passwords you are enterinng in the command line or the aMule folder configuration as they're mounted on your Raspberry will not be updated.<br>